All Episodes

 I've never seen that.

-I've just I mean a lot of the nurses that I've experienced are bossy because they have to be.
+I've just, I mean, a lot of the nurses that I've experienced are bossy because they have to be.

-They they can you know the patients don't run the asylum in there.
+You know, the patients don't run the asylum in there.

 It's palpable, though.